Curriculum Overview 2023-24

 Current Key Stage 3

-In Year 7 and 8 children study English, Maths, Science, History, Geography, Religious Studies, Spanish, Computing and PE.
+In Year 7 and 8 children study English, Maths, Science, History, Geography, Religious Studies, Spanish, Computing, Art, Drama, Music, Technology and PE.
 A smaller group of students work together following the same curriculum with additional support focused on developing literacy and learner confidence.
-Another group of subjects is taught on a rotation basis which includes Art, Design, Drama, Food Preparation & Nutrition and Music.

 Current Key Stage 4